leap-stc/leap-stc.github.io/docs/compute/vs_code_to_hub.md

-# Accessing the Hub via VSCode
+# Accessing the Hub via VSCode running locally

 Accessing the LEAP JupyterHub through VS Code in your browser offers a powerful, IDE-like experience with minimal setup — ideal for users working on code-heavy projects or managing full repositories in a unified remote environment.